davidclin/ansible-role-template/README.md

 ## Last updated: 10/9/2017

-# bigip-onboarding
+# Summary
-Ansible role to automate onboarding configuration on a BIG-IP.
+Ansible role to automate provisioning on a foo.
 The role will configure the following
-* BIG-IP hostname
+* task one
-* BIG-IP SSH Banner text
-* NTP servers
+* task two
-* DNS servers
+* task etc.
-* Configure VLAN's and Self-IPs

 ## Requirements
 * This role requires Ansible 2.4
-* BIG-IP is licensed
+* foo is licensed
 * Packages to be installed
   - pip install f5-sdk
   - pip install bigsuds